Doc’s Home of the Timeline Motorcycle

 All of the animals, most of which were surrendered by those who could no longer take care of them, are well cared for and live happily on 28 acres at Doc’s.

-In fact Doc himself feeds the alligators every Saturday morning at 11:00 sharp.
-All are invited and this is a great time to stop in and see Doc himself interact with these lovable creatures.
+Doc himself feeds the alligators every Saturday morning at 11:00 sharp.
+All are invited, and this is a great time to stop in and see Doc himself interact with these lovable creatures.

 It is very unusual to see a kangaroo in Wisconsin unless you are visiting Docs.
 You will find porcupines, alligators, zephyrs, alpacas, tortoises, bison, goats, and many more creatures in addition to the kangaroo.